mariuspopovici/starlimsvscode/README.md

 ## Vision

 Implement a Git-like mechanism for managing versions.
 Extension can be used to explore the remote tree and download code to a local repo.
 Changes can be pushed back to the STARLIMS dictionary and merged with the remote version.
+Design HTML forms directly in VS Code via a HTML preview window.

 ## Features